gjhenrique/dotfiles/README.md

 ### Services
 1. Sign in to firefox
-1. Sign in to tailscale with `tailscale loginh` to access internal services
+1. Sign in to tailscale with `tailscale login` to access internal services
 1. Configure syncthing
 1. `atuin login` and `atuin sync` for syncing history
 1. `alt-A=I` to install tmux plugins with tpm